Emergencies can happen,

-Same day Emergency Dental Care can encompass many situations, from tooth damage or broken dentures, to severe tooth pain, swollen gums and infections.
+Same day emergency dental care can encompass many situations, from tooth damage or broken dentures, to severe tooth pain, swollen gums and infections.
 Regardless of the situation, call us immediately.
-Please be sure to let us know it is an emergency and the nature of your problem.
-We will do our best to see you that day and/or prescribe prescription-strength analgesic until you can come into the office.

 Each emergency situation is different, our goal is to treat as much of the situation as possible the same day.
 If additional work is needed, you will have a clearly defined plan for what needs to be done and a timeline.
 We strive to ensure that you leave feeling better.

 Dental emergencies are never convenient—same day emergency treatment with Kvinsland Dentistry will ensure that your problem is taken care of quickly, efficiently, and professionally.